 In this case, your dentist will remove the decay from the teeth and replace the hole with a filling.
 In the event that the decay has reached the dentin layer, your dentist will place a crown over it.
 This procedure is also known as a root canal.

 In the worst-case scenario, your dentist will recommend removing the tooth.
 This is when there is extreme damage because of decay or infection.
 It will be futile to save the decayed tooth as it can spread damage to the rest of your mouth.
 When left untreated, it can lead to more serious health concerns that might require surgery or other advanced procedures.
+But don’t panic, make sure to consult professional dental care by the dentists in Alhambra before jumping to conclusions.

 If you want to save your teeth, make sure you act early enough when you spot black stains.
 Do not dismiss it as just any other staining because the cause might be more serious than that.
 Try any of the above recommendations to treat the discolorations and see a dentist if you need to.
 If you can treat the problem sooner, it will give you a better chance of keeping the integrity of your teeth intact.